zachary-peterson-cybersecurity/virtual-cybersecurity-lab/README.md

 In Progress

 ## Project Overview
-This project will document the setup of a virtual cybersecurity lab environment used for hands-on security practice.
+This project documents the setup of a VMware-based virtual cybersecurity lab environment for hands-on security practice.
+The lab is designed to provide a safe, isolated environment for learning networking, vulnerability scanning, system administration, and basic security testing.

-The lab will use virtual machines to create a safe and controlled environment for practicing networking, scanning, vulnerability assessment, monitoring, and basic security testing.
+The initial build focuses on creating the lab foundation with virtual machines, documented network design, screenshots, and planned expansion into scanning, vulnerability assessment, monitoring, and segmented lab networks.

 ## Lab Network Diagram